 All applicants must meet the requirements to obtain a Pennsylvania Medical Training License to enter our ACGME accredited program.

 Radiology is one of the most competitive specialties for residency training.
-Penn is one of the academic medical centers that offer comprehensive radiology training in an engaging and nurturing environment.
+Penn Medicine is one of the academic medical centers that offers comprehensive radiology training in an engaging and nurturing environment.
 We typically receive over 700 applications for 12 residency positions.
 Seven positions are in our Diagnostic Radiology clinical residency track (1628420A0), three positions are designated for the Diagnostic Radiology research residency pathway (1628420A1), and two positions are in our Interventional Radiology – Integrated Program (1628416A0).
 You may apply to one or all of the tracks/programs, depending on your career goals.

 Invitations to interview at Penn Radiology are sent in November to take place on select Mondays and Wednesday from November through January.